stonedev-app/picoLGFX/README.md

 Select Advanced platform installation and enter url below.
 [maxgerhardt](https://github.com/maxgerhardt/platform-raspberrypi.git)
 3. Clone or download this repository.
+4. Uncommented the desired display in the build_flags of platformio.ini.
-4. Connect pico and upload by platformIO.
+5. Connect pico and upload by platformIO.
-5. Display show 'あいうえおかきくけこ'.
+6. Display show 'あいうえおかきくけこ'.

 ## Author